 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency or combination of deficiencies in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-We consider the following deficiencies in the City's internal control to be material weaknesses:
+We consider the following deficiency in the City's internal control to be material weakness:

-- > Internal Controls over Financial Reporting - > Restatement of Prior Year Financial Statements
+Internal Controls over Financial Reporting